ioncakephper/test-weaver/README.md

 The following steps should be performed by a project maintainer with push access to the `main` branch:

 1.  **Ensure your local `main` branch is up-to-date** with all the changes you want to release.
 2.  **Run the release command**.
-This will bump the version, update the changelog, and create a local Git commit and tag.
+This will start the interactive release process.

     ```bash
     npm run release
     ```

-3.  **Confirm Publishing**: After the tag is created, you will be prompted to publish the new version to the npm registry.
+3.  **Follow the Prompts**: The script will guide you through the release:
+    - First, it will ask if you want to **publish the package to npm**.
-4.  **Push to GitHub**: After the script completes, push the commit and tag to GitHub to trigger the automated GitHub Release creation.
+    - Second, it will ask if you want to **push the new commit and tag to GitHub**.
+This step is what triggers the automated GitHub Release creation.

-    ```bash
-    git push --follow-tags origin main
-    ```
+If you answer "yes" to both prompts, the entire release process is handled for you.
+If you choose to skip a step, the script will provide instructions on how to complete it manually later.

 For a dry run to see what changes would be made without actually changing any files, you can use `npm run release -- --dry-run`.